 It has an exhibition space that features work made by artists with learning disabilities.
 All the work is original and individually made.

 The Art Studio is also a place where we run work skills courses as well as exhibitions and an art shop.

 The project is a unique training space where people with learning disabilities can gain customer service skills through working in a shop open to the public.
 Our specialist Supported Employment Worker creates a friendly, relaxed atmosphere where people can learn a new skill, build confidence and socialise.

+The Open Market is located at Marshalls Row, Brighton BN1 4JU – between London Road and The Level.
 The Art Studio is kindly supported by Brighton and Hove City Council.